Ernest Stenson-Cooke

-Ernest George Stenson-Cooke (5 October 1874 - 19 November 1942) was a British fencer.
+Sir Ernest George Stenson-Cooke (5 October 1874 - 19 November 1942) was a British fencer.

 Biography

 From an early age Stenson-Cooke had been interested in military training and for some years was a member of the cadet corps attached to the London Rifle Brigade, where he became part of a club devoted to the reconstruction of historical fencing styles under the direction of Captain Alfred Hutton.
 Circa 1901 he also joined the Bartitsu Club.
 He retired from the L.R.B.(with the rank of Captain) in 1903.

 He competed in the individual Fencing at the 1912 Summer Olympics – Men's foil and Fencing at the 1912 Summer Olympics – Men's épée events at the 1912 Summer Olympics in Stockholm.

 During World War I he served with 8th Essex Territorials, then as a staff captain at the War Office, and was later appointed Controller of Supplies under the Ministry of National Service.